peteretelej/peteretelej.github.io/_posts/2014-9-22-git-commands-quick-dirty-git-shortcuts.md

 Committing
 {% highlight bash lineos %}
+# will prompt for a commit message in the configured text editor
 git commit

-# will prompt for a commit message in the configured text editor
+# shorthand for adding a message to the commit
 git commit -m "Fixes stuff x"

+# Quick Add & Commit - add all modified files and commit
 git commit -am "The commit message here"
-# Quick Add & Commit - add all modified files and commit

 # Status of files in index vs Working directory
 git status